kwartzlab/meeting-minutes/Board Meetings/Meeting 120/Minutes.md

 * Approving minutes for 119

-    * Motion to approve meeting 119 by , seconded by ,
+    * Motion to approve meeting 119 by Darcy, seconded by Jaymis, approved unanimously.

 ## Report from the President